skypilot-org/skypilot/docs/source/cloud-setup/cloud-permissions/gcp.rst

 .. note::

-    Similar as the AWS, the user created with the above minimal permissions will not be able to create service accounts to be assigned to the instances.
-The admin need to follow the instruction :ref:`below <gcp-service-account-creation>` to create a service account shared by all the users in the project.
+    The user created with the above minimal permissions will not be able to create service accounts to be assigned to SkyPilot instances.

+    The admin needs to follow the :ref:`instruction below <gcp-service-account-creation>` to create a service account to be shared by all users in the project.

 .. _gcp-service-account-creation: